prodgrad36/DevOps_Hands_On_Practice_L1/week1/Day02.md

 ## 🔹 Ansible — Install & Enable Nginx

 ---
-- name: Install and start Nginx on Pathnex
+- name: Install and start Nginx on Prodgrad
   hosts: all
   become: yes